Model-Based Reinforcement Learning under Random Observation Delays: Delay-Aware Model-Based RL

-The belief state we compute here is a sufficient statistic for control with respect to the information actually available at time~\(t\) as no policy can exploit observations that have not yet arrived.
+The belief-state we approximate here is a sufficient statistic for control with respect to the information actually available at time~\(t\) as no policy can exploit observations that have not yet arrived.
 Thus, conditioning the policy on \(\phi_t\) is optimal for that information set \citep{kaelbling1998planning}.
-In practice, we can approximate the belief distribution $\phi_t$ using particle filtering~\citep{ma2020discriminative} to capture uncertainty.
-Each step of the recursion in~\eqdotref{eq:belief_update} is then represented with $K$ particles $\{x_t^{(k)}\}_{k=1}^K$, each propagated through the model according to the rule defined by $\psi$.
+Note that, in the undelayed case, where $\tilde{o}_{\le t}$ includes all observations and $\psi$ always uses $q_\theta$, this process reduces to the standard latent state process.
+More generally, we can represent an approximate belief distribution using particle filtering~\citep{ma2020discriminative} to capture uncertainty.
+Each step of the recursion in~\eqdotref{eq:phi_approx} is then represented by $K$ particles $\{x_{\tau}^k\}_{k=1}^K$ propagated independently through the model.